 To date, we have allocated donations to over 144 projects impacting over 13,000 students in over 30 states across the U.S. We are excited to be supporting initiatives that range from flexible seating, 3D Pens, and wheelchair accessibility ramps for schoolyard gardens, to basic supplies, computers, and VR headsets to allow students to explore far-away lands from their classroom seat.
 As our team works to fund the initiatives passionate to them, we have also begun to truly see the impact of our donations through teacher appreciation letters and beautiful hand-made letters from the students we aimed to support.

 Your generosity truly warms my heart.
-You have enabled my low vision and blind students learn more with hands-on materials.
+You have enabled my low vision and blind students to learn more with hands-on materials.
 For Math, they cut out pieces of textured paper in shapes and made math sentences with them.
 For Reading, they are going to make a small art project as we finish each story in Braille.
 In addition, some of the low vision students are using pens and markers instead of pencils so they may see what they have written.

 The students were ecstatic when they first saw the materials.
 It meant a lot to them to know that someone cares enough to help them do their work more efficiently.
 One child kissed the box before it was even opened.